<em>Ginkgo biloba</em>, maidenhair tree: planting, care and uses

 I have a small garden.
 Can I still plant a Ginkgo biloba?

-There are now many dwarf cultivars and fastigiate varieties.
-A fastigiate Ginkgo will grow tall but will not require much width, so it can be easily inserted into a small garden.
-Even better, dwarf varieties allow you to have a Ginkgo even if you do not have a garden, for example in a pot on a terrace.
+There are now many cultivars and dwarf or fastigiate varieties.
+A fastigiate Ginkgo will grow tall but will not require much width.
+It can therefore be inserted easily into a modest-sized garden.
+Even better, dwarf varieties allow you to grow a Ginkgo even if you don't have a garden, for example in a pot on a terrace.

 -